Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts are paid.

 With a 29/41 (FHA) qualifying ratio

 - Gross monthly income of $8,000 x .29 = $2,320 can be applied to housing

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

-Don't forget these are just guidelines.
-We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to determine how large a mortgage you can afford.

 F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can walk you through the pitfalls of getting a mortgage.
 Give us a call at 214-300-8756.